LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 1 2 3          j k l          b j n

 In aiming mode (`KEYPAD_*` or `\`) the same keys (or the middle and right mouse buttons) move the crosshair (the white box).
-In normal mode, `SHIFT` (or `CTRL`) and a movement key make the current party leader run in the indicated direction, until anything of interest is spotted.
+In exploration mode, `SHIFT` (or `CTRL`) and a movement key make the current party leader run in the indicated direction, until anything of interest is spotted.
 The `5` keypad key and the `i` and `.` keys consume a turn and make you